sgpinkus/auditd-log-alerts/README.md

 # SIMPLE AUDITD LOG ALERTS
 The script [auditd_log_alerts.js](./auditd_log_alerts.js) is a minimal NodeJS 12.x script that takes an `auditd.log` on stdin and filters it to zero or more security alert messages.
 Can work by simply tailing an `auditd.log`, or installed as an audisp plugin (will need to modify script to add somewhere to push alerts to).
 "Alerts" are just any event that make it through the filter.
 Alerts have a (baked in) level of severity from 0 (highest) to 7 (mirroring syslog levels).
 Alert messages are fairly rudimentary digest of the raw auditd events.

-What's considered an noteworthy event is based heavily on the open source `audisp-prelude` audisp plugin that came with [auditd-2.8.x][audit_src], and the STIG and other watch set that come packaged with auditd.
+What's considered an noteworthy event is based heavily on the open source `audisp-prelude` audisp plugin that came with [auditd-2.8.x][audit_src], and the [STIG][stig] and other rule sets that come packaged with auditd.
 Script is less sophisticated than `audisp-prelude` but is also much simpler to use (I tried and failed to get prelude working).

 # USAGE
-Script can be used as is, providing text messages as output, or imported as a module provide objects as an output (object basically just `{ msg, level }`).
+Script can be used as is *as a script*, printing text messages on stdout:

-*As is:*

         tail -F auditd.log | node auditd_log_alerts.js

-*As a module:* see this [AWS Cloudwatch lambda handler](docs/cloudwatch_reader.skel.js) example, or C&P default console logger from the script and modify to suit.
+or imported *as a module* providing objects (`{ msg, level }`) to caller given log lines.
+See this [AWS Cloudwatch lambda handler](docs/cloudwatch_reader.skel.js) example, or C&P default console logger from the script and modify to suit.

 # ANALYSIS AND DESIGN
 Main requirements and constraints: